 In patients with renal and/or hepatic insufficiency the elimination of tramadol is delayed.
 In these patient's prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
-In cases of severe renal and/or severe hepatic insufficiency prolonged-release hard capsules are not recommended.

 Method of administration

 The prolonged-release capsule, hard, must be swallowed whole with sufficient liquid, irrespective of mealtimes.